“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 tuning.
 Why?

-In terms of tuning, there is no golden rule.
-Apparently, the organs in Köthen were tuned around 440, so it is not at all necessarily necessary to play at 415, but I do like it on my 'modern' tuned Guarneri to get extra relaxation in the sound with a low tuning.
+There is no golden rule when it comes to tuning.
+Apparently the organs in Köthen were tuned to about 440, so it is not at all necessary to play at 415, but I like it on my ‘modern’ tuned Guarneri to get extra relaxation in the sound with a low tuning.
 It helps me.
-At the moment, I don't play Bach exclusively on gut strings because I play too much other repertoire in between.
-In that case, low tuning gives me just that little bit of extra 'authentic' sound.
-In fact, over the years I have become very much a fan of the sound of gut.'
+At the moment I don’t play Bach exclusively on gut because I have too much other repertoire to play in between.
+In this case the low tuning gives me just that little bit more ‘authentic’ sound.
+In fact, over the years I have become a big fan of the gut sound.'

 Ultimately, should Bach 'sing' or 'speak' or 'dance', and how do you feel about vibrato and other freedoms (rubato, region, accents, etc) ?
 Is there room for 'improvisation' ?
 And why do you play this music with Bach's original manuscript on your music stand ?

 'There is certainly a 'singing' Bach, but in the Sonatas & Partitas, 'speaking' has become the most important thing for me.
 Apart from dancing, as far as the Partitas composed of dance parts are concerned.
 Vibrato, even in romantic or modern style, should be something we don't use on autopilot.
-That's actually the most important thing, that it always starts with the tone taken out of the instrument by the bow and then vibrato can augment that tone where necessary, as it were.
-For additional expression.
-Improvisation in the sense of adding embellishments to repetitions is certainly possible with Bach, there is absolutely room for that.
+That's actually the most important thing, that it always starts with the sound that the bow takes out of the instrument and then vibrato can augment that tone where necessary.
+For extra expression.
+Improvisation in the sense of adding embellishments to repetitions is certainly possible with Bach, there is absolutely room for it.
 The fact that I always play from the manuscript is due to Bijlsma, who said that it brings you closer to the man and his music.
-Also because Bach's music, as already indicated, is a treasure that keeps on giving, there is always something new to discover.
+Also because Bach's music is, as I said, a treasure that keeps on giving, there is always something new to discover.
 I can't go back!'

 Bach's secrets